turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos.md

 A user should be able to submit a rating for a movie.
 The rating must be an integer (whole number) between 1 and 10.

 A user is limited to one rating per movie.

+Again, revisit where you are with testing your application.
+Do you have multiple user pathways through the code and edge cases tested?
+Do not move forward with the next iteration until you have good coverage of existing features.

 ### Iteration 5 - Remove Ratings